- Code LAWS6103

 - Appraise the context within which tort law has developed, including the common law’s unique form, goals, and history, and reflect on contemporary developments and issues in torts.

-- Evaluate and apply a range of legally specific research principles, methods, primary legal resources, and tools to respond to a factually complex tort problem and provide professional advice to a client.
+- Evaluate and apply a range of legally specific research principles, methods, primary legal resources, and tools to resolve a factually complex tort problem and provide professional advice to a client.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 - Classes offered in non-standard sessions will be taught on an intensive base with compulsory contact hours (approximately 26 hours of face to face teaching).
 The course will also require advanced preparation through assigned readings.
 In total, it is anticipated that the hours required for completion of this course (class preparation, teaching and completion of assessment) will not exceed 120 hours.

 - Classes offered during semester periods are expected to have three contact hours per week.